The Fine Arts at CCS

 Visual Arts students send art pieces into the community for competition and display and compete for the ACCS Blakey Prize for Fine Arts, a nationwide competition.
 We currently do an annual art contest and Gallery night to showcase the work of our students.

 Drama students present several one-act competition pieces, in addition to our two main stage productions each year.
 Productions consist of both classical and modern work and have included pieces by Shakespeare, Wilde, Brontë, Wodehouse, Poe, and Austen, as well as Wilder, Saroyan, and Kaufman and Hart.
 Both Logic and Rhetoric school Drama students participate in the North Carolina Theatre Conference Regional Play Festival, where many of our pieces are student-directed.
-Drama students are encouraged to participate in every aspect of the production experience, from play writing to set design.
+Drama students are encouraged to participate in every aspect of the production experience, from play writinging to set design.
 Students have had the opportunity to travel to the United Kingdom, where they visited Shakespeare’s birthplace in Stratford-upon-Avon and participated in acting workshops in London at the Globe Theatre.

 Arts students have participated in regional, state, and national arts competitions and have won multiple awards in every discipline.

-CCS arts alumni have gone on to have successful careers in film (acting, writing, directing), costume and fashion design, writing and publishing, theater (writing, acting, directing), and music (composition and performance).
+CCS arts alumni have gone on to have successful careers in film (acting, writing, directing, and cinematography), costume and fashion design, writing and publishing, theatre (writing, acting, directing), and music (composition and performance).